|Corporate Governance Guidelines|

 The Company will not make personal loans to directors or executive officers to the extent prohibited by Section 402 of the Sarbanes-Oxley Act of 2002 or any related SEC regulations.

-In order to align the interests of the non-employee directors of the Company with the interests of the Company’s stockholders, the Board has adopted stock ownership guidelines to encourage the non-employee directors to obtain and hold an equity interest in the Company.
-Under the current guidelines, each non-employee director elected by the holders of the Company’s common stock should seek to acquire and maintain shares of the Company’s common stock with a fair market value that is equal to or exceeds four times the annual cash retainer paid to the non-employee directors.
+In order to align the interests of the non-employee directors of the Company with the interests of the Company's stockholders, the Board has adopted stock ownership guidelines to encourage the non-employee directors to obtain and hold an equity interest in the Company.
+Under the current guidelines, each non-employee director elected by the holders of the Company's common stock should seek to acquire and maintain shares of the Company's common stock with a fair market value that is equal to or exceeds four times the annual cash retainer paid to the non-employee directors.

 All new directors must participate in the Company's orientation program.
 This program will include background materials and presentations by senior management to familiarize new directors with the Company's strategic plans, its significant financial, accounting and risk management issues, its compliance programs, its Ethics and Compliance Principles, these Guidelines, its principal officers, and its internal and independent auditors.
 In addition, the Company's orientation program will include visits to the Company's headquarters and, to the extent practical, certain of the Company's significant facilities.
 The Company will also provide directors with access to outside educational programs relating to their responsibilities as a director to help directors maintain the level of knowledge and expertise necessary to perform their duties as directors of a public company.

-The Nominating/Governance Committee annually shall coordinate the performance evaluation of the CEO, and the Compensation Committee annually shall coordinate the performance evaluation of the other members of senior management.
-The Board shall review the Nominating/Governance Committee’s evaluation of the CEO, and will promptly communicate the results of such evaluation to the CEO through the Lead Director.
+The Compensation Committee annually shall coordinate the performance evaluation of the CEO and the other members of senior management.
+The Board shall review the Compensation Committee's performance evaluation of the CEO, and will promptly communicate the results of such evaluation to the CEO through the Lead Director.